-FASHION AND DESIGN 30/40 (67300, 67400)
+FASHION & DESIGN 30/40 (67300, 67400)

-Prerequisite: Fashion and Design 20 or Teacher recommendation advised
+2 credits Grades 11, 12 Prerequisite: Fashion and Design-Fitting 20 AND Fashion and Design- Redesign 20 or Teacher recommendation advised

 Fashion designing is the emphasis of this course.
 Students will make their fashion visions a reality.
-This course gives students an in-depth background in fashion designing and creating apparel by incorporating both the draping and flat-pattern methods of design.
+This course gives students an in-depth background in fashion designing and creating apparel by incorporating both the flat-pattern and draping methods of design.
+Students will participate in the annual fashion show.